skip to content

 Key interests: Building simulation and environmental characteristics of the built environment, urban-scale energy simulation of built environments, with specific emphasis on uncertainty analysis and retrofits of existing buildings

-Prof Jonathan Cullen
+Prof. Jonathan Cullen

 Engineering, School of Technology